IJCAI23AutoMates/IJCAI23AutoMates..github.io/cfp.md

 An Overleaf template for LaTeX users is available [here](https://www.overleaf.com/read/gwhxnqcghhdt).
 Alternatively, you can [download](https://ceur-ws.org/Vol-XXX/CEURART.zip) an offline version with the style files for both LaTeX and MS-Word.

-PMAI 2023 invites submissions of research, industry and application contributions as well as software demonstrations.
+Auto-Mates 2023 invites submissions of research, industry and application contributions as well as software demonstrations.

 There are two submission formats:

-- _Regular papers_ (11-12 pages including an appropriate number of references): must contain enough substance that they can be cited in other publications and may not have appeared before.
+- _Regular papers_ (11-12) pages including an appropriate number of references): must contain enough substance that they can be cited in other publications and may not have appeared before.
-- _Extended Abstracts_ (2-4 pages including an appropriate number of references): results and ideas of interest to the PMAI audience, including position papers, system and application descriptions and presentations of preliminary results, overview of papers accepted at another conference or which you submitted or plan to submit to another conference.
+- _Extended Abstracts_ (2-4) pages including an appropriate number of references): results and ideas of interest to the Auto-Mates audience, including position papers, system and application descriptions and presentations of preliminary results, overview of papers accepted at another conference or which you submitted or plan to submit to another conference.
 In the latter case, extended abstracts must clearly state the venue where the paper has been accepted or submitted alongside its status.

 All accepted papers are expected to be presented at the conference and **at least one author of each accepted paper _must_ travel to the IJCAI venue in person.
 Multiple submissions of the same paper to other IJCAI workshops are forbidden.**